Kristina01111000/Drws_site/README.md

 talk about the page redirect, should it go to the 30 day challenge?
 Make joining part of the 30 day challenge? or just have them join mailing list?

+rethink the whole site? do we need teh great outdoors section>?